 This could mean up to an extra $125 of pension income a fortnight (approximately $3250 a year) for those on a single Age Pension and double this amount for a couple where both are working.
 Only income derived from salary paid in or outside Australia and director’s fees will be disregarded under the Work Bonus.
 Income from payments to a principal from sole traders or partnerships, investments and superannuation are not subject to the Work Bonus.

 If your employment is seasonal or sporadic, you can ‘bank’ your Work Bonus allowance, to a maximum of $6500, which can then be applied when required.
+This also means that if you have not worked for the whole previous year, you can earn $6500 before your Age Pension is affected.
 You do not need to apply for the Work Bonus, Centrelink will automatically apply it when your report your income.